-In order to use an FWH solver to predict noise at observer microphones, we will first rerun the CFD simulation from Tutorial 3 with some additional terms to record the flow variables on an 'FWH surface' in the near-field, noise generating region.
+In order to predict noise at observer microphone locations, an FWH solver requires an initial unsteady CFD solution.
+We will base our example on the CFD simulation setup from Tutorial 3 with some additional modifications to record the flow variables on an 'FWH surface' in the near-field, noise generating region.
 We then use the FWH solver to propagate the noise from the near-field FWH surface to the observer microphones.